IIIF/cookbook-recipes/recipe/0219-using-caption-file/index.md

 ## Use Case

-Captions and/or subtitles may be available for your video content and you may want to enable them for your IIIF video resources.
+Captions and subtitles may be available for your video content and you may want to enable them for your IIIF video resources.

 ## Implementation notes